-The FFIEC maintains a website (http://www.ffiec.gov/hmda/default.htm (opens new window)) designed to assist financial institutions with HMDA compliance.
+The FFIEC maintains a website ( (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ) designed to assist financial institutions with HMDA compliance.
 Included on the site is a comprehensive publication entitled A Guide to HMDA Reporting: Getting it Right!
 The guide provides information about the history of HMDA, data reporting requirements, LAR completion, geocoding tools, and disclosure requirements.

 Questions concerning HMDA software, data receipt confirmations, data edits, and other issues related to submission of HMDA data can be sent to the FRB by e-mail at email@example.com, or you may call the HMDA Assistance Line at (202) 452-2016.
 Please use only one method of communication when you have questions.
 Given the increased volume of inquiries between January and May, the FRB advises its response time could exceed five business days.

 NCUA will host a free webinar about HMDA and LARs.
 Entitled “HMDA: Accuracy and Timeliness,” the webinar will start January 24, 2013, at 2 p.m.
 EST. Registration for this free webinar is now open at

 (opens new window)&s=1&k=738E204D1BFB48A4DB10E0852E82291C (You will be leaving NCUA.gov and accessing a non-NCUA website.
 We encourage you to read the NCUA's exit link policies. (opens new page).) .

 If you have questions about completing the LAR, please contact the NCUA Office of Consumer